Anti-Defection Law

 Anti-Defection Law (Tenth Schedule)

-The Anti-Defection Law, introduced by the 52nd Constitutional Amendment Act (1985) through the Tenth Schedule, is India's constitutional mechanism to curb political defections.
-Born from the infamous "Aaya Ram Gaya Ram" era of the 1960s, the law disqualifies legislators who switch parties or defy party whips.
-Strengthened by the 91st Amendment (2003) which eliminated the one-third split loophole, it remains one of the most tested and debated constitutional provisions, with landmark cases like Kihoto Hollohan (1992), Rajendra Singh Rana (2007), Keisham Meghachandra Singh (2020), and Subhash Desai (2023) continually shaping its interpretation.
+The Tenth Schedule — added by the 52nd Amendment (1985) — is India's weapon against political horse-trading.
+Born from the "Aaya Ram Gaya Ram" chaos of the 1960s, it disqualifies legislators who switch parties or defy the whip.
+The 91st Amendment (2003) closed the 1/3 split loophole.
+A UPSC and SSC favourite, constantly shaped by cases like Kihoto Hollohan (1992), the Maharashtra crisis (Subhash Desai, 2023), and Keisham Meghachandra Singh (2020).

 Key Dates